Automatic Man: Original lineup dissolves

 After their album debut, Automatic Man promoted the disc with appearances at a number of European music festivals including the prestigious Montreux Jazz Festival in Switzerland.
 According to a later interview with Thrall, the band had trouble pulling off their material live.
 Part of the problem was that the technology of the era was too difficult to use live.
 Shrieve too would also recall that the band had not had enough chances to play live.

 The band was also feted by fellow artists and luminaries of the day including the Rolling Stones and Hunter S Thompson who wrote a concert review.
 Though they would make a few more live appearances in their original Bay Area stomping grounds, infighting, clashes over music and disagreements over how the bands finances were being directed, this led to Automatic Man's first line-up dissolving after returning to the United States in 1976.

 Visitors

 The second Automatic Man album was entitled Visitors and released in 1977 with a more accessible sound than their debut.
 Bayeté solely wrote each track.
 Guitarist Pat Thrall was still a member but Shrieve and Harvey were now replaced by bassist Jerome Rimson (also from the "Go" project) and drummer Glenn Symmonds.
-Originally from Detroit, Rimson played bass on the track "Man from Manhattan" which features on the album Ghost of a Smile with a pre-Queen Freddie Mercury on piano and vocals, and Brian May on Guitar.
+Originally from Detroit, Rimson played bass on the track "Man from Manhattan" by Eddie Howell with Freddie Mercury on piano and vocals, and Brian May on Guitar.
 From 1974 he had been musical director for Van Morrison, playing on several tours and in 1976, he played on the Al Jarreau's Grammy winning jazz album Glow.
 Glenn Symmonds had been Eddie Money's drummer since 1974, departing to record and tour with ex-Santana percussionist Coke Escovedo.